 I think there are places that never leave you.
 “Home” is the place where the man with whom I share my life is.
 That’s what I think is the most important thing.

 Raluca Nagy (Cluj-Napoca, 1979) is a doctor in social sciences from the Free University of Brussels and SNSPA Bucharest.
-He debuted in Romanian in 2005, at Revista 22, and has continued so far to: The Word, Old Dilemma, Only a Magazine, Totb, Arhiforum and Scene 9.
-He has contributed a story to the collective volume Letters from Cipangu.
+She debuted in Romanian in 2005, at Revista 22, and has continued to do so far in The Word, Old Dilemma, Only a Magazine, Totb, Arhiforum and Scene 9.
+She has contributed a story to the collective volume Letters from Cipangu.
 Japanese stories by Romanian authors (Trei Publishing House, 2015).
 He also published short prose in Iocan magazine (2016) and in the Magazine of Stories (2017–2018), whose creative writing workshop followed.
-A horse in a big swan is his debut in individual volume.
+A Horse in a big swan is his debut in individual volume.

 Photo via Nemira.